Anacardiaceae: Sumac Family

 Notes:

-A large shrub, this is similar to and easily confused with the Lemonade Berry (Rhus integrifolia) with which it hybridizes.
+This is a large non-native shrub, similar to Lemonade Berry (Rhus integrifolia), with which it can hybridize.
 The leaves tend to be folded along the midrib and have an acute tip (the leaves of Lemonade Berry are usually flat and more rounded).
 The sepals are pink (those of the Lemonade Berry are green).
-Both are native to Southwestern and Baja California but are cultivated elsewhere.
+Both are native to Southwestern and Baja California, but are cultivated elsewhere.

 Poison Oak – Toxicodendron diversilobum